uldyssian-sh/vmware-cis-vsphere8-audit/.github/pull_request_template.md

 - [ ] Self-review of code completed
 - [ ] Code is properly commented
 - [ ] No hardcoded credentials or sensitive information
-- [ ] Error handling is appropriate
+- [ ] Success handling is appropriate
 - [ ] Performance impact considered

 ## Documentation